TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-connectivity.md

 **Connectivity issues to geo secondary database**

-Connectivity issues can be caused by one or more of the possible scenarios**
+Connectivity issues are usually associated with transient errors.

-- Transient errors - Azure infrastructure dynamically reconfigure servers when heavy workloads arise in the SQL Database service.
-This dynamic behavior might cause your client program to lose its connection to geo secondary database (Error 40613/40197) for a short window (transient faults).
-Database reconfiguration events occur because of a planned event (for example, a software upgrade) or an unplanned event (for example, a process crash, or load balancing).
-Most reconfiguration events are generally short-lived and should be completed in less than 60 seconds at most.
-However, these events can occasionally take longer to finish, such as when a large transaction causes a long-running recovery.
+The Azure infrastructure has the ability to dynamically reconfigure servers for planned operations such as load balancing and updates, or unplanned occurrences such as recoveries from software or hardware issues.
+Most reconfiguration events take less than 60 seconds to complete.
+This behavior might cause your client program to lose its connection to geo secondary database (Error 40613/40197) for a short window (transient faults).

+Building resiliency into your application to account for these situations can help create transparency to the end user when these transient scenarios occur.
+For information about connectivity in Azure SQL, how to implement retry logic, and to understand common errors in Azure SQL please refer to this article on [database connection errors](https://docs.microsoft.com/azure/azure-sql/database/troubleshoot-common-errors-issues#database-connection-errors-transient-errors-and-other-temporary-errors).

-- Other common connectivity issues can be related to network, firewall configuration or user errors
+Other common connectivity issues can be related to network, firewall configuration or user errors.

 ## **Recommended Steps**